SnapperGee/day-planner/README.md

 - `hour`

-Their `hour` property is the hour slot of a 24 hour day they represent.
+The `hour` property is the hour slot of a 24 hour day they represent.
 For instance, midnight/12am, is the hour `0` and 4pm is the hour `16`.

 - `id`

-Their `id` property is the value used as their id attribute/property in the DOM.
+The `id` property is the value used as their id attribute/property in the DOM.
 This consists a string that is their `hour` prepended with `"hour-"`.
 So the `id` for 12am/midnight would be the string `"hour-0"` and the `id` for 4pm would be `"hour-16"`.

+- `$row`

+The `$row` property contains the JQuery `HTMLElement` object that is the root parent bootstrap row that encapsulates all the other JQuery `HTMLElement`s to be rendered to the viewport.

+- `$timeOfDay`

+The `$timeOfDay` property contains the 12 hour based time

-[day hour slot class]: ./src/main/ts/day-hour-slot.ts
+[day hour slot module]: ./src/main/ts/day-hour-slot.ts "day-hour-slot module"
+[day planner rows]: ./docs/day_planner_rows.png "Day planner rows breakdown"